Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #1 – Visit on a Moonless Night

-Plan your visit to the bio bays in Puerto Rico on a night with a new moon phase.
+Plan your visit to the bio bays in Puerto Rico during the new moon phase.
 If you can’t visit during the new moon, try to avoid the full moon phase unless it’s cloudy.

-The combination of natural and bright artificial light makes it almost impossible to appreciate the blue green light in the bay.
+The combination of natural and bright artificial light makes it almost impossible to appreciate the blue glow in the bay.

 Tip #2 – If You Can, Choose Mosquito Bio Bay